advaithhl/CheckMate/README.md

 ### 📚 Libraries

-- **React:** A component based frontend library.
+- **React:** A component-based frontend library.
 - **RadixUI:** A UI component library.
-- **Vite:** A dev server and build tool which produces super optimized static assets.
+- **Vite:** A dev server and build tool that produces highly optimized static assets.
-- **React router:** A library to allow client-side routing.
+- **React Router:** A library that allow client-side routing.
 - **Axios:** A library to issue HTTP requests to the backend.
 - **Tanstack Query:** A library to asynchronously manage client-server state.
 - **boto3**: An official python library for AWS (used for specific cases).

 ### 🚀 DevOps tools

-- **Docker Compose:** A tool for running multiple containers using different parameters.
+- **Docker Compose:** A tool for running multiple containers with different parameters.
 - **Terraform:** A tool for creating, managing, and destroying infrastructure through declarative code.

 ### 🔗 How it all ties together